Emilia-Romagna: Early origins

-The history of Emilia-Romagna dates back to Roman times when the region of Emilia was ruled by imperial judges linked to the nearby regions of either Liguria or Tuscany.
+The history of Emilia-Romagna dates back to Roman times, when imperial judges linked to the nearby regions of either Liguria or Tuscany ruled the region of Emilia.
 After the fall of the Western Roman Empire in the 5th century, the Lombards, a Germanic tribe, founded the kingdom of Lombardy in northern and central Italy.
 This kingdom, which included the region known as Emilia, flourished until the Lombard dynasty was overthrown by the Frankish king Charlemagne in 774.
-From the 6th to 8th centuries, the region of Romagna was under Byzantine rule and Ravenna was the capital of the Exarchate of Italy within the Eastern Roman Empire.
-In the 8th century, this region became a province of the Papal States when Pepin, the father of Charlemagne, donated the land to the Pope in 754.
+From the 6th to 8th centuries, the region of Romagna was under Byzantine rule, and Ravenna was the capital of the Exarchate of Italy within the Eastern Roman Empire.
+In the 8th century, this region became a province of the Papal States when Pepin, Charlemagne's father, donated the land to the Pope in 754.

 High Middle Ages to early modern period

-During the 10th century, northern Italy became part of the Holy Roman Empire under the control of the Germanic leader Otto I. The Holy Roman emperors had varying degrees of control over northern Italy until the close of the Middle Ages.
-In the 12th century, the papacy extended its political influence and city states began to form in opposition to the Holy Roman emperors.
+In the 10th century, northern Italy became part of the Holy Roman Empire under the Germanic leader Otto I. Holy Roman emperors held varying degrees of control over northern Italy until the end of the Middle Ages.
+In the 12th century, the papacy extended its political influence, and city-states began to form in opposition to the Holy Roman emperors.

-The northern cities, supported by the Pope, formed the Lombard League and reduced the influence of the ruling Hohenstaufen dynasty over their lands.
-Division between imperial partisans and their opponents created factions called the Guelphs and the Ghibellines which would divide the cities for centuries.
-For the next few centuries both Emilia and Romagna were ruled by papal legates or representatives of the Pope.
+The northern cities, supported by the Pope, formed the Lombard League and reduced the Hohenstaufen dynasty's influence over their lands.
+Division between imperial partisans and their opponents created factions called the Guelphs and the Ghibellines, which would divide the cities for centuries.
+For the next few centuries, papal legates, or representatives of the Pope, ruled both Emilia and Romagna.

 The University of Bologna, founded in 1088, is the world's oldest university in continuous operation.

-The University of Bologna—the oldest university in the world, established in AD 1088—and its bustling towns kept trade and intellectual life alive.
+The University of Bologna—the world's oldest university, established in AD 1088—and its bustling towns kept trade and intellectual life alive.
 Local nobility like the Este of Ferrara, the Malatesta of Rimini, the Popes of Rome, the Farnese of Parma and Piacenza, and the Duchy of Modena and Reggio, jostled for power and influence.